larus-breeze/sw_tools/analysis/README.md

 - Test on Ubuntu 24.10, 22.04,  Windows 11

-## Wishlist
+## Wishlist / TODOs

-- Plot for GNSS Quality and Signal Losses  D-GNSS and GNSS
+- Add GNSS sat status and velocity error to ahrs plot.
+Plot for GNSS Quality and Signal Losses  D-GNSS and GNSS
+- Provide Functionality to only export a timeframe via csv
+- Float csv precision.